Construction Details

 Photo of white oak sample

 White Oak is primarily warm in color with a hint of ash.
 It’s grain pattern varies from straight and tight to arched and dramatic.
 White Oak stains well for an excellent finish.
-White Oak is used for Stain Grade and Quarter Sawn White Oak is used for Paint Grade.

 Photo of heartpine sample